ResearchOS/dagpiler/docs/package_design.md

 ## Highest Level Summary
 At the highest level, this package does the following:

 ### 1. Reads TOML files for a given project.
 Finds all listed dependencies recursively.
+Goes from pyproject.toml through index.toml, to each Runnable file listed in the index.toml, and finally to the bridges.toml

 ### 2. Constructs a Directional Acyclic Graph (DAG) from those TOML files
 Using the data from the TOML files, a DAG is constructed that defines a data processing pipeline, where data flows from source to target nodes.